apptainer/apptainer-userdocs/apptainer_and_docker.rst

 There are two important differences in syntax evident in the above ``build`` command:

 1. The ``docker`` part of the URI has been appended by ``archive``.
-This ensures apptainer seek a Docker-format image archive stored locally as ``lolcow.tar`` to bootstrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via Docker Hub.
+This ensures Apptainer seek a Docker-format image archive stored locally as ``lolcow.tar`` to bootstrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via Docker Hub.
-2. ``sudo`` is *not* prepended to the ``build`` command for apptainer.
+2. ``sudo`` is *not* prepended to the ``build`` command for Apptainer.
 This is *not* required if the executing user has the appropriate access privileges to the stored file.

 .. note::

-    The ``docker-archive`` bootstrap agent handles archives (``.tar`` files) as well as compressed archives (``.tar.gz``) when containers are built for apptainer via its ``build`` command.
+    The ``docker-archive`` bootstrap agent handles archives (``.tar`` files) as well as compressed archives (``.tar.gz``) when containers are built for Apptainer via its ``build`` command.

 .. note::

     The Sylabs Cloud Remote Builder *does not* interoperate with locally stored Docker-format images; therefore, images cached locally by Docker, *cannot* be used to bootstrap creation of SIF files via the Remote Builder service.
 Of course, a SIF file could be created locally as detailed above.
-Then, in a separate, manual step, :ref:`pushed to the Sylabs Cloud apptainer Library <sec:pushing_locally_available_images_to_library>`.
+Then, in a separate, manual step, :ref:`pushed to the Sylabs Library <sec:pushing_locally_available_images_to_library>`.

 .. _sec:pushing_locally_available_images_to_library: